anwaaralikhan/ssl/certificate/setup/create_certificates.md

+## Setup SSL via Keytool and JDK

-keytool is a key and certificate management utility that we will use to create our private keys and certificates.
+**keytool** is a key and certificate management utility that we will use to create our private keys and certificates.
 Keytool comes with the standard JDK Distribution.
 The following example of JConsole SSL connection uses the keyool library from JDK 8.

+#### Self Signed Ceritificate
-Step 1: Generate key pair on Server or the Host machine (JMX Agent – Server).
+Step 1: Generate key pair on `Server` or the `Host machine`.
-Current Directory (Server): C:\Certificates\SSL
+Current Directory (Server): `C:\Certificates\SSL`

 ```
 C:\Certificates\SSL>keytool -genkeypair -keystore serverkeystore -alias serverkey -validity 180 -storepass serverpass -keypass serverpass